thmslee/Headphone_Tester/README.md

 Usage
 ------
-\n Write your script using pygame
+<br> Write your script using pygame
-\n Go into the command prompt and cd your way to the RAPT folder
+<br> Go into the command prompt and cd your way to the RAPT folder
-\n Type:
+<br> Type:
 \n    python android.py configure ***folder name*** Replace ***folder name*** with the name of the folder Answer the questions (sample questions included in the RAPT github link)